Vincent Orange: Council resignation

 On July 28, 2016, the D.C.
 Chamber of Commerce announced that it had selected Vincent Orange to be the organization's next president.
-Council rules permit outside employment, and Orange said he had received guidance from the city's ethics office that his new job would not create a conflict of interest with his council work.
-Orange's new job created a public scandal.
+Council rules permit outside employment, and there are laws prohibiting government officials from being involved in matters directly affecting their employer or their potential employer.
+Orange said he had received guidance from the city's ethics office that his new job would not create a conflict of interest with his council work.
 His colleagues on the council strongly disputed Orange's claim that there was no conflict of interest.
-On August 3, Orange dissolved a subcommittee on business regulation, which he chaired.
+On August 3, Orange dissolved the Committee on Business, Consumer and Regulatory Affairs, which he chaired.

-On August 5, with the scandal only worsening, Orange announced he would retire from the council on August 15, 2016, the same day on which his Chamber of Commerce position began.
+On August 5, Orange announced he would retire from the council on August 15, 2016, the same day on which his Chamber of Commerce position began.
 Orange officially left the council on August 15, reminding the public of his 12 years of "service above self".
 No other council members appeared at his press conference.
 The D.C.
 Office of Government Ethics said it would soon issue a draft of restrictions that would limit Orange's ability to lobby the council, as required by law.

 The D.C.
 Board of Ethics and Government Accountability ruled in late September 2016 that Orange did not break ethics laws or regulations in seeking the Chamber of Commerce position.
+The report said that a D.C.
+Chamber of Commerce official contacted Orange about the job on July 8, Orange interviewed for the job twice in July, and he formally accepted the job on July 27.